mircea-pavel-anton/mirceanton.com/content/posts/2022-11-27-devember-2022/index.md

   - Arduino

 author: "Mircea-Pavel Anton"
-date: "2022-11-27"
+date: "2022-10-28"
 ---

-> I, Mircea Anton, will participate to the next Devember.
+> I, Mircea Anton, will participate in the next Devember.
 My Devember project will be “PiPDU”.
 I promise I will program for my Devember for at least an hour, every day of the next December.
 I will also write a ~~daily~~ weekly public devlog and will make the produced code publicly available on the internet.
 No matter what, I will keep my promise.

 ## What is a piPDU

 If the name is not suggestive enough, piPDU is a smart PDU, powered by Raspberry Pi and Arduino.
-I intend to build it and mount in my Home Lab rack, all by the end of December (hopefully before Christmas, but we'll see about that 😅).
+I intend to build it and mount it in my Home Lab rack, all by the end of December (hopefully before Christmas, but we'll see about that 😅).

 ## Why am I building this